codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the barber win the race?
-He took a short cut.
+Waking up this morning was an eye-opening experience.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+What does the computer software acronym JVM stand for?
- 1. Motherboard
+ 1. Java Visual Machine
- 2. Graphics Processing Unit
+ 2. Java Virtual Machine
- 3. Hard Disk Drive
+ 3. Just Virtual Machine
- 4. Central Processing Unit
+ 4. Java Vendor Machine

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Java Virtual Machine
 </details>